madanyc/workfront-learn.en/help/manage-work/projects/understand-project-communication.md

 ---
 title: Understand project communication
 description: Learn how to communicate about project work using updates on projects, tasks, issues, or documents.
-Then review existing updates in [!DNL Adobe Workfront].
+Then review existing updates in [!DNL  ].
 feature: Work Management
 type: Article
 role: User